mliszcz/kvm-cloud/README.md

 >
 ```

 To run instance, use `run` command.
-List instances one more time to check what port was assigned:
+List instances one more time to check which port was assigned:
 ```
 > run s2/2000
 OK